learn-co-students/deploy-on-day-1-nyc-web-062518/README.md

 Now if you're anything like me, you might be freaking out and wondering, "Am I making a webapp?!?!"
 The answer is no. You're just working with HTML and file structures.
 You don't need to know Rails, JavaScript, or even Ruby for this project.
 No need to freak out.
 Calm down!
 Seriously, you're making the rest of us nervous!!!

 You'll have about three hours to complete the first section of this lab.
 Use that time to get to know your table, get familiar with git workflows, and re-familiarizing yourself with HTML.
 If you feel stuck, ask any instructor for help. **Keep in mind everyone in your table will be pushing to the same repository.**  Think about using a workflow with your teammates that will minimize conflicts.

+## Requirements

+Please collect the following content from your assigned student for their profile.
+This content doesn't have to be finalized, but you need something.
+They'll be using this content as the project evolves for their resume and other profiles online.

+- Your Name
+- Github Username
+- Blog Url (if you don't already have a blog it will be githubusername.github.io)
+- Tagline
+- Profile Picture (something normal, a headshot, of a good reusable size that can be easily cropped)
+- Treehouse Account
+- CoderWall Account
+- CodeSchool Account
+- Favorite Websites
+- Previous Work Experience
+- Short Bio
+- Twitter URL
+- LinkedIn URL
+- Education

 ## Structure